-- Joint and shared use of school facilities should be maximised to optimise community use of recreation space. - The delivery of new housing must be coordinated with infrastructure, such as public transport and services, to ensure residents can reach their closest strategic centre within 30 minutes. - Open space is to be integrated, connected and multi-functional. - Planning of two sportsgrounds per year should be undertaken to accommodate current and future sporting growth.
+- Blacktown's Local Strategic Planning Statement (LSPS) advocates for the joint and shared use of school facilities to maximise community recreation space. - The delivery of new housing must be coordinated with infrastructure, such as public transport and services, to ensure residents can reach their closest strategic centre within 30 minutes. - Open space is to be integrated, connected and multi-functional. - Planning of two sportsgrounds per year should be undertaken to accommodate current and future sporting growth.
 (Note: the Strategy does not specify a timeframe for this direction). - Blacktown Recreation and Open Space Strategy references a benchmark of 2.83ha of open space per 1,000 people as a starting point to determining open space needs but acknowledges the merits of this benchmark are widely debated.